techidaily/site-facebook-record-videos/source/_posts/how-to-fix-the-dead-space-remake-failed-launch-error-ultimate-tips-for-game-lovers.md

 </a>
 <img height="0" width="0" src="https://appsumo.8odi.net/i/5597632/2075471/7443" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+Open Battlefield 4 to test if the launching issue is resolved.

+If the issue remains, check out the next solution.

 ### Fix 2: Update your graphics driver